Security Whitepaper

 3.1 Authentication

 CLI / Guard does not require authentication for local scanning.
 Threat Cloud aggregation requires an API key auto-issued to each Guard install.
-Single sign-on (SAML 2.0 / OIDC), enforced MFA, and WebAuthn are not implemented today; they are part of the AIAM identity layer scheduled for Q3 2026.
+Single sign-on (SAML 2.0 / OIDC), enforced MFA, and WebAuthn are not implemented today; they are part of the planned AIAM identity layer.

 3.2 Internal Access